mkhorasani/Streamlit-Authenticator/README.md

 ### 9. Creating a new user registration widget

 * You may use the **register_user** widget to allow a user to sign up to your application as shown below.
-* If you require the user to be pre-authorized, define a **pre_authorized** list of emails that are allowed to register, and add it to the configuration file or provide it as a parameter to the **register_user** widget.
+* If you require the user to be pre-authorized, define a **pre_authorized** list of emails that are allowed to register, and add it to the config file or provide it as a parameter to the **register_user** widget.
 * Once they have registered, their email will be automatically removed from the **pre_authorized** list.
 * Alternatively, to allow anyone to sign up, do not provide a **pre_authorized** list.